Kaiapoi High School Kaiapoi High School

 Recommended Prior Learning

-To be accepted for this course students must have earned NCEA Level 1 or have TIC (Teacher in Charge) approval.
+To be accepted for this course, students must have passed NCEA Level 1 or have TIC (Teacher in Charge) approval.
+Students who have done L1Comm will have an advantage in this course.

 Students will be able to define, measure, and understand the causes and identify the effects of these issues.
 From this, they will look at some of the possible policies that a government may implement to address these issues.